-SAFV offers support for all women, children, and men in any type of violent situation or with impending safety concerns.
+SAFV offers support for all people in any type of violent situation or with impending safety concerns.
 Communication with SAFV employees is confidential.
 Advocates provide services in person or over the phone, including personal support, safety planning, and advocacy while working with legal, housing, or medical systems.
 SAFV employees are mandated reporters of suspected child abuse or neglect, vulnerable adult abuse or neglect, or the threat of harm to self or others.

 SAFV is located in Sitka and serves the communities of Sitka, Port Alexander, Kake, and Angoon.
 SAFV can arrange to fly those in emergency situations out of their communities into Sitka to receive services.
 We will give support to anyone who calls our office or crisis line, regardless of their location.
 If you are experiencing a potentially dangerous situation, we encourage you to call, schedule an appointment, or come by to talk with an advocate.